Last updated on February 1st, 2019

 If your company has an identifying mark, it’s best to get it registered as a trademark.
 A trademark can help protect your company’s logo or phrase from being used by any other company.

 When applying for a trademark, you’ll have to go through the United States Patent and Trademark Office (USPTO), which requires that you register under a particular trademark class.

 This article will cover Trademark Class 29, which protects businesses that sell a wide variety of goods such as meat, dairy, and nuts.

 Trademark Class 29

-If you can name a nut, it’s in class 29.
-All nut spreads, like peanut and almond butter land here too.
-This class also includes nut oils, like sunflower and peanut oil.
+If you can name a nut, it’s in Class 29.
+This includes all nut spreads like peanut and almond butter as well.
+Nut oils also make an appearance, including products such as sunflower and peanut oil.

 - Fruit leather and fruit snacks

 With some products, it can be hard to determine which trademark class they belong in.
-If you are not sure if your product fits into trademark class 29, consider some of these related classes to help you decide:
+If you’re not sure if your product fits into Trademark Class 29, consider some of these closely related items: